alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     es_flight['trip_logs'].df.head(3)

+Let's look at the example.
 We have arrival and departure times, scheduled arrival and departure times and a mysterious ``time index``.

-For every :class:`Entity <Entity>` we make in a time-based problem, we should tell Featuretools when it is allowed to use the data from a certain row.
-The time index column should provide that information.

-Let's look at the example.
-For the existing columns, it would be problematic for the ``scheduled_dep_time``, to be the time index.
-For one, sometimes the actual departure time is *before* it, so it is not always the earliest time in our dataframe.
-However, there's a reality-based reason we would want an earlier time: flights are scheduled far in advance!
+For the existing columns, it would be problematic for the ``scheduled_dep_time``, to be the time index: flights are scheduled far in advance!
 We know many things about a trip six months or more before it takes off; the trip distance, carrier, flight number and even when a flight is supposed to leave and land are always known before we buy a ticket.
 The point of the time index construct is to reflect the reality that those can be known much before the scheduled departure time.

 However, not all columns can be known six months in advance.
 If we were able to know the real arrival time of the plane before we booked, we would have great success in predicting delays!
 For this purpose, it's possible to set a ``secondary_time_index`` which can mark specific columns as not available until a later date.
 The ``secondary_time_index`` of this entity is set to the arrival time.

 As an exercise, take a minute to think about which of the twenty two columns here should be known at each time index.

 .. ipython:: python